 Yes, it’s true – winter is on its way.
 But unlike northern climes where snow, ice and freezing temperatures can make winter fly fishing an ordeal, New Zealand’s North Island is blessed with a true maritime climate that moderates the weather and the temperatures through the cold season.

-So much so that the fly fishing season remains open all year on the lakes and lower river reaches, and the fishing lodges also stay open year round.
+So much so that the fly fishing season remains open all year on the lakes and lower river reaches in some areas, and some of the fishing lodges also stay open year round.
 There is some excellent fishing over winter and, if you’re heading this way over the next few months, then add a few days in to your schedule for a fishing break.
 We know all the best spots and can get you there with easy connections, so your time isn’t spent waiting round in airports or highway delays.

 The fishing folk at Huka Lodge say, “Anglers come to the Tongariro to fish for spawning trout which run up the river from the lake over the colder winter months, both Rainbow and Brown trout frequent these waters and disappointments are rare.”